fzs111/config-assign/README.md

 }
 ```
 ## 4. All together... <a id="all_together">
 You got the power!
 Combine all options together, and reach anything you want.
 If you have a question, recommendation, bug or a feature request, open an issue in the [Github repository][github].
 ## 5. See also <a id="see_also">
 [`Object.assign`][assign] - Similar, native JS function, without options
 ## 6. License <a id="license">
-[MIT © 2019 fzs111][mit]
+Licensed under: [MIT © 2019 fzs111][mit]

 [github]: https://github.com/fzs111/config-assign
 [mit]: https://github.com/fzs111/config-assign/blob/master/LICENSE